 Entering with a master's degree (empirical thesis completed).
 If the student has entered the program with a master's degree and completed a thesis as part of that degree, the thesis will be reviewed by the advisor and one other faculty member to see if it meets the equivalency requirement.
+Report of the Master's Thesis Equivalency Defense form is required.

 Entering with a master's degree (no thesis).
-If students are completing their master's equivalency within the program, they must enroll in 6 credits of CPY 792Research.
-They may enroll for these credits any time prior to the completion of the project and may spread the credits over several semesters.
+If students are completing their master's equivalency within the program, they must enroll in 6 credits of CPY792 Research.
+They may enroll for these credits any time prior to the completion of the project, and may spread the credits over several semesters; to be completed by the end of Year 2.
 Students should consult with their advisor regarding the timing of completing the equivalency project and the start of Field Placement.
 All equivalency projects must be completed by May 15 of the second year in order to continue on with Field Placement in Year 3.

-Thesis proposal.
-Students are expected to work closely with their advisors to propose their master's thesis/thesis equivalency project by a suggested date of September 15 of their second year.
+Thesis equivalency proposal.
+Students are expected to work closely with their advisors to propose their master's thesis equivalency project by a suggested date of September 15 of their second year.
 The proposal consists of the following: literature review, purpose of the study, research questions, hypotheses, proposed methodology, analysis plan, and references.
 The student presents the proposal for approval to their committee, consisting of the advisor and at least two other faculty (one of whom must be core faculty in the program).
 Committee members outside of CCP must be approved by the CCP review committee and Graduate College.
 Unless other arrangements are made, students must provide a copy of the proposal to committee members at least two weeks before the proposal meeting.

-To apply for field placement during Year 2 (for actual placement during Year 3), students must have proposed their thesis successfully by February 1.
-The faculty recommend strongly that students propose their thesis by the suggested date of September 15 to allow ample time to complete and defend the thesis by May 15.
+To apply for field placement during Year 2 (for placement during Year 3), students must have proposed their project successfully by February 1.
+The faculty recommend strongly that students propose their thesis equivalency by the suggested date of September 15 to allow ample time to complete and defend the thesis by the spring semester deadline set by Graduate College.

-Thesis defense.
-Students must defend the thesis/thesis equivalency successfully by May 15 of their second year.
-Students who "pass with revisions" must deposit their final thesis with Graduate College approval no later than August 1.
-Failure to successfully defend by May 15 and deposit by August 1 will result in forfeiture of CCP assistantships and delay Field Placement until spring semester contingent upon successful completion and deposit of thesis/thesis equivalency by December 15.
-For graduation and tuition purposes, students also must consult Graduate College deadlines.
+Thesis equivalency defense.
+Students must defend the thesis equivalency successfully by the spring semester deadline set by Graduate College of their second year.
+Students who "pass with revisions" must deposit their final thesis with Graduate College approval no later than the summer deadline set by Graduate College.
+Failure to successfully defend by the spring semester deadline set by Graduate College and deposit by the summer semester deadline set by Graduate College will result in forfeiture of CCP assistantships and delay Field Placement until spring semester contingent upon successful completion and deposit of thesis/thesis equivalency by the fall semester deadline set by Graduate College.
+Graduate College deadlines are available here.
+Please note, would need to be enrolled in at least one credit when you defend and submit your revisions.